-Parvo, or canine parvovirus (CPV) infection is a relatively new disease that appeared for the first time in dogs in 1978.
+Canine parvovirus (CPV) infection, or parvo, is a relatively new disease that first appeared in dogs in 1978.
 Because of the severity of the disease and its rapid spread through the canine population, CPV has aroused a great deal of public interest.
-The virus that causes this disease is very similar to feline panleukopenia (feline distemper) and the two diseases are almost identical.
+The virus that causes this disease is similar to feline panleukopenia (feline distemper); the two diseases are almost identical.
 It has been speculated that the canine virus is a mutation of the feline virus.
 However, that has never been scientifically proven.

 How does a dog become infected with parvovirus?

 The primary source of the virus is the feces of infected dogs.
 The virus begins to be shed in the feces just before clinical signs develop, and shedding continues for about fourteen days after clinical signs resolve.
 Susceptible dogs become infected by ingesting the virus.
 After ingestion, the virus enters the tonsils or lymph nodes, where it invades lymphocytes (a type of white blood cell) that then carry it in the bloodstream to many areas of the body, most notably the bone marrow and the lining of the intestine.
 Unlike most other viruses, CPV is stable in the environment and is resistant to heat, detergents, alcohol, and many disinfectants.
 A 1:30 bleach solution will destroy the infective virus.
 Infective CPV has been recovered from surfaces contaminated with dog feces even after three months at room temperature.

 "Unlike most other viruses, CPV is stable in the environment and is resistant to heat, detergents, alcohol, and many disinfectants."